digital-asset/daml/unreleased/multi-package.md

 Building "main"... # Main *is* built, because the root multi-package.yaml was used
 ```

-## Migrating from Previous Workflows

-Because multi-package builds are a purely opt-in additive behaviour over existing `daml build`, if you don't plan to use multi-package builds you do not need to change anything about your package configurations.

-If you do plan to use multi-package files, your `daml.yaml` files will not need updating in general because the `multi-package.yaml` needs only a path to a folder with a `daml.yaml`.

-There is one caveat: `multi-package.yaml` assumes that all dependent packages refer to DAR files by the locations where `daml build` would normally put them.
-This means that if you have shell scripts that move a package's DAR file after build, you will need use the `--output` flag instead, so that `multi-package.yaml` can statically find the DAR's expected output location.

 ### The `--output` flag

 The `--output` flag can be used to specify the location of the DAR generated by `daml build`.
-This is not new, however it is important to note that the multi package feature extends the use-cases of this flag.
+This is not new, however it is important to note that the multi-package feature extends the use cases of this flag.

-1. Multi package build behaviour correctly handles the use of the `--output` flag, but only if it is specified in the relevant package's `daml.yaml` `build-options`, for example:
+1. Multi-package build behaviour correctly handles the use of the `--output` flag, but only if it is specified in the relevant package's `daml.yaml` `build-options`, for example:

    ```
    build-options: